It’s time we leveled with you gents: If you want your skin to look its best (which of course you do), you need to up your skincare game.

 Gone are the days when words like "scrub" and "exfoliate" were reserved for your better half.
 Today’s man - no matter how masculine he is - knows the value of clear, youthful-looking skin.
-When your skin looks good, you walk a foot taller.
-You have the confidence to close the deal, to ask for her number, and basically just crush the day!

 One other thing: We’re not just talking about your face.
 The skin on your body needs TLC too!